magicstickuk/multisite-post-duplicator/readme.txt

 * Fixed issue with 'duplication link' checkbox remaining greyed out when some sites were checked.

 = 1.5.3 =
-* Fixed php warnings experienced in some senarios.
+* Fixed php warnings experienced in some scenarios.

 = 1.5.2 =
-* Fixed php warnings experienced in some senarios.
+* Fixed php warnings experienced in some scenarios.

 = 1.5.1 =
 * Fixed 'duplicating on publish' bug introduced in v1.5